matt-FFFFFF/pulumi-azure-alz/README.md

 An example of using the `StaticPage` component in TypeScript is in `examples/simple`.

-Note that the generated provider plugin (`pulumi-resource-xyz`) must be on your `PATH` to be used by Pulumi deployments.
+Note that the generated provider plugin (`pulumi-resource-azure`) must be on your `PATH` to be used by Pulumi deployments.
 If creating a provider for distribution to other users, you should ensure they install this plugin to their `PATH`.

 ## Prerequisites